Judge orders Camp Mystic to preserve damaged cabins as planned reopening approaches

 “I believe now is the time for the state of Texas to step in and deny the license for Camp Mystic,” she said.

-The Stewards are one of several families to sue Camp Mystic.
-They accuse its leaders of negligence and argue that more could have been done to warn campers and counselors and move them to higher ground.
+The Stewards argue the camp’s leaders could have done more to warn campers and counselors and move them to higher ground during the flood.

-Three of the camp’s directors testified in court on Monday and Tuesday.
+Three of the camp’s directors testified in court on Monday and Tuesday about the event.

 Edward Eastland, one of the camp directors and a defendant in the lawsuit, said the camp did not have a written evacuation plan, which is required by the state.